 WatchDoc displays a notification in your chrome browser every time someone updates a Google Doc that you share.
 Thus, whenever a student is working on his essay, I can meet him in his document and see exactly how he is doing.
-Of course, this requires me to be in front of my computer, but, as someone who believes strongly in the importance of student writing, I would much rather help a student while he is writing than look at a final product with major deficiencies.
+Of course, this requires me to be in front of my computer, but, as someone who believes strongly in the importance of student writing, I would much rather help a student while he is writing than grade at a final product with major deficiencies.

 In addition, with Google Docs, it’s easy for one student to share his or her work with another for peer editing.

 This process takes time to get used to and certainly requires extra time from the teacher, but Google Docs affords better feedback and better collaboration, which leads to better writing.
 My students have made leaps and bounds this year in their writing skills.
-Both the students and I love working with students in Google Docs, and with each additional essay assignment, they need fewer virtual meetings for assistance.
+Both the students and I love working in Google Docs, and with each additional essay assignment, they need fewer virtual meetings for assistance.
 Give it a shot; I think you too will love the results!

 Please comment and let me know how you use Google Docs.
 Check out what my colleague, Morgan Harris is doing with Google Docs here.